There have been a few questions that have been, um, frequently asked. Hence, the FAQ’s!

-2. Do I have to wait until the day of the next event (November 6)?
+2. Do I have to wait until the day of the next event?
 I have an important lunch meeting with my boss!

 A: No biggie.
-Do it November 7.
-Or November 5.
+Do it the next day.
+Or the previous day.
 The links and info will be up very soon to give you the ability to participate when you can.
 Just participate!

 3. How do I know that this isn’t a scam?